RxLaboratory/Duik/src-docs/docs/guide/automation/looper.md

 1. **Select** the properties.
 2. Click the ![](../../img/duik/icons/looper.svg){style="width:1em;"} ***Looper*** button

-All interpolations are deactivated to keep only the extrapolation, set to a *Cycle* loop foor the in and out extrapolation.
+All interpolations are deactivated to keep only the extrapolation, set to a *Cycle* loop for the in and out extrapolation.

 ![](../../img/duik/automation/looper-effect.png)